sakshi1989/Data-Ingestion-and-Acquisition/README.md

 Exploratory Data analysis, finding suitable categorical features using Chi-Square and classification techniques - Gradient Boosting, Random Forest, Decision Tree and Logistic Regression has been applied on the dummy patient dataset.

 ## Running the Notebook
-These notebooks requires certain Python packages.
+The notebook requires certain Python packages.
 It can be installed by the following command:
 ```
 pip install -r requirements.txt
 ```